mappum/bitcoin-net/README.md

 `opts` can optionally specify the following:
 - `numPeers` *Number* (default: `8`) - the number of peer connections to maintain
 - `hardLimit` *Boolean* (default: `false`) - If `false`, the number of peers may exceed `numPeers` when accepting incoming connections.
 If `true` then we will drop some random connections to keep the number of peers at `numPeers`.
-- `getTip` *Function* - Should return a *Number* representing the node's blockchain height.
-This will get sent in the initial handshake for peer connections.
-Note that things will work fine even if this isn't provided.
 - `connectWeb` *Boolean* (default: `true` in browsers, `false` in Node) - enables making outgoing connections to `bitcoin-net` WebSocket/WebRTC peers
 - `connectTimeout` *Number* (default: `5000`) - the amount of time (in milliseconds) before timing out when trying to open a connection
 - `wrtc` *Object* (default: built-in implementation in browsers, `undefined` in Node) - a WebRTC implementation for Node.js clients, e.g. the [`wrtc`](https://github.com/js-platform/node-webrtc) or [`electron-webrtc`](https://github.com/mappum/electron-webrtc) packages